+The Kent Northern Railway, connecting Richitraffic on November 7th.
 The total length of the bridge at the Falls will be 485 feet.
 Work will be prosecuted during the winter, and the bridge completed in August next.
 In consequence of some hitch between the Government and the State of Maine authorities, the bridge over the River St. Croix, at Upper Mills, will not be built.